Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 - Crash-tested and certified for car travel

-- Ultra-premium construction and materials
+- Ultra-premium materials and construction

 - Meets most airline under-seat requirements